JiriD85/KETI-MIO-AID/README.md

 ### Group
 - group of resources and its management
 - attributes: memberIDs (ID of group member resources)
-- e.g. Group of actuators
+- e.g. Group of actuators:
 ```
 cse-in/airQualityMonitoring/gractuator
 cse-in/airQualityMonitoring/grsled